Historic Mardi Gras celebrations return to New Roads

 The Community Center of Pointe Coupee parade and Lions Club parade are running back-to-back through New Roads starting at 11 a.m..
 The parades run through New Roads' downtown district and are some of the largest Carnival celebrations in the entire capital area.

-The Lions Club parade, the second-oldest parade in the state, is celebrating its 100th anniversary in 2022.
+The Community Center of Pointe Coupee parade, the second-oldest parade in the state, is celebrating its 100th anniversary in 2022.
+The Lions Club parade celebrated its 78th.

 Last year, both parades were reduced to drive-thru-only events because of coronavirus-related restrictions.
 But crowds once again swarmed Pointe Coupee Parish for the long-running celebration's return.